 Electronic Return Originator

 An Electronic Return Originator (ERO) is any entity that "originates" the electronic submission of tax returns to the IRS.
 EROs are identified by an Electronic Filer Identification Number (EFIN).
 An ERO does not originate its own Employment Tax returns (Form 94x series); an Authorized IRS e-file Provider must be used for this purpose.

 A Reporting Agent is an accounting service, franchiser, bank, or other person that complies with Revenue Procedure (Rev. Proc.)
 2012-32 and is authorized to prepare and electronically file Employment Tax Returns for a taxpayer.
 Reporting Agents can sign all the electronic returns they file with a single PIN signature.

 A Transmitter is a firm, organization or individual that receives electronic return data from taxpayers, ERO’s and Reporting Agents may reformat the data (if necessary), batch it with returns from other filers, and transmit the data to the IRS.

 A Software Developer develops software for the purposes of formatting electronic return information according to IRS e-file specifications and/or transmitting electronic return information directly to the IRS.
 Software Developers must pass Assurance testing before they are approved to e-file.
 A listing of software that has been approved to electronically file business returns can be found on Approved IRS e-file for Business Providers.

 Where Can I Find Additional Information?

-Software Developers and Transmitters who are interested in developing software for employment tax returns can find additional information on the 94x MeF Schemas and Business Rules page.
-This page will provide technical guidance and links to the 94x XML Schemas, Business Rules and other useful information by tax year.
+Software Developers and Transmitters who are interested in developing software for Employment Taxes can find additional information on the Employment Tax Schemas and Business Rules webpage.
+This webpage will provide technical guidance and links to the Employment Tax Extensible Markup Language (XML) Schemas, Business Rules, and other useful information by tax year.